Sandy Hook Elementary School

 The class passed a grey T-shirt from desk to desk, along with a red magic marker.
 Each pupil signed their name on the front of the shirt, steadily forming a roll-call of all of the 5th grade class, under the logo SANDY HOOK SCHOOL.
 When the shirt stopped at Adam’s desk, he signed it in tiny, careful, cursive.

 They weren’t long into the school year then, in the Fall of 2002, but many of the names Adam saw surrounding his own, he would have recognized from as far back as the first grade — when they crowded around the Culture Corner together, in Mrs. Lavelle’s class.
-The elementary school in Sandy Hook had been the most lasting element of stability in Adam’s young life, a period when both his family and the school’s staff put great effort into getting him acclimated to society.
+The elementary school in Sandy Hook had been the most consistent and stable institution in Adam’s young life, a period when both his family and the school’s staff put great effort into getting him acclimated to society.
 It was were where he learned to speak — when he wanted to.

 His classmates from SHES would remember him as the quiet kid in the room, an “extremely introverted” presence.
 Dan Lynch, another name scribbled on the t-shirt, would recall to USA Today that Adam was “really skittish, always anxious and nervous.”
 One memory in particular stood out: the fifth grade was when Newtown scheduled sex-ed classes for their students, and during the class’s viewing of an educational video on the miracle of life, the Lanza kid suddenly stood up from his desk, said that he was “about to throw up,” and rushed out of the room.